 In the first case, when the application first transitions from normal operation to power save mode, the following will occur:

 In this mode, the application may choose to take additional app-specific measures to reduce performance requirements.
-For Native applications, you may use the following AppInterface call to detect if power save mode is active: GetPowerSaveActive().
-For Unity, you may use the following plugin call: OVR_IsPowerSaveActive().
-See OVR/Script/Util/OVRModeParms.cs for further details.
+For Native applications, you may use the following VrApi call to detect if power save mode is active:

-In the second case, when the application transitions from normal operation to power save mode, the Universal Menu will be brought up to display a non-dismissible error message and the user will have to undock the device to continue.
+In the second case, when the application transitions from normal operation to power save mode, a system menu will be brought up to display a non-dismissible error message and the user will have to undock the device to continue.
 This mode is intended for applications which may not perform well at reduced levels even with 30Hz TimeWarp enabled.